-The California Wildfire Legal Teams of Nadrich & Cohen Accident Injury Lawyers represent hundreds of individuals and businesses who suffered losses and injuries due to recent California Wildfires, including the Camp Fire, North Bay Fire, Woolsey Fire, Thomas Fire, Glass Fire, Zogg Fire, and Bobcat Fire.
-Our teams holds leadership positions in the North Bay fire litigation and the Executive Committee on the Thomas Fire litigation.
+The California Wildfire Legal Teams of Nadrich & Cohen Accident Injury Lawyers represent hundreds of individuals and businesses who suffered losses and injuries due to recent California Wildfires, including the Camp Fire, North Bay Fire, Dixie Fire, Fly Fire, and Zogg Fire.
+Our teams holds leadership positions in the North Bay fire litigation.

 If you suffered losses or injuries due to a California Wildfire, call us today at 800-718-4658.
 You may also use the live chat feature or complete the contact form on this page.